f5devcentral/f5-big-iq-lab/docs/class3/module2/lab3.rst

 Lab 2.3: Troubleshooting Application Response Time Browser
 ----------------------------------------------------------
-Connect as **paul**.

-1. Select application ``site42.example.com`` and turn on **Enhanced Analytics**, click on the button at the top right of the screen, and click on **Start**.

-The Enhanced Analytics allows you to increase the application data visibility by collecting additional data for all, or specific, client IP addresses sending requests to the application.

-.. note:: When this option is enabled, a banner appears at the top of the screen and highlights the application health icon in the applications list.
-Enhanced Analytics might be already turn on for site42.example.com
+1. Login as **paula** in BIG-IQ.

+2. Select application service ``security_site16_boston`` located under ``airport_security`` application.

-2. From the lab environment, launch a xRDP/noVNC session to have access to the Ubuntu Desktop.
+3. From the lab environment, launch a xRDP/noVNC session to have access to the Ubuntu Desktop.
 To do this, in your lab environment, click on the *Access* button of the *Ubuntu Lamp Server* system and select *noVNC* or *xRDP*.

 .. note:: Modern laptops with higher resolutions you might want to use 1440x900 and once XRDP is launched Zoom to 200%.